-So it’s no surprise there’s been discussion in the social sphere recently about whether GIS professionals—analysts, specialists, technicians, and others—should add programming to their list of must-have skills.
+So it’s no surprise there’s a continuing conversation about whether GIS professionals—analysts, specialists, technicians, and others—should add programming to their list of must-have skills.
 And how much weight are organizations giving to programming expertise when evaluating GIS job candidates?

 The fact is that a lot of GIS professionals have been enthusiastic about programming for a long time.
 If you attend any Esri event, you’re almost guaranteed to overhear some power ARC/INFO user fondly reminisce about jamming with AML (ARC Macro Language).
 If there are former ArcView 3.x users in the room, Avenue talk rules.
 When ArcGIS came on the scene, many GIS professionals embraced VBA.